-The problem is fully described in [6] which provides a good variable/value selection heuristic specific for it.
-In [7], this heuristic was used to guide the

-Fig. 3.
-Solution objective function value according to computation time of LDS and RLBS for case #3 search in a constraint programming model.
-Provided with this heuristic, LDS outperformed DFS as well as a mathematical programming approach.
-In [15], parallelization was used to improve performance: however, the visiting order of the nodes is the same as the centralized version, so it implements the same strategy.
+The problem is fully described in [6] which provides a variable/value selection heuristic specific for it.
+In [7], this heuristic was used to guide the search in a constraint programming model.
+Provided with this branching strategy, LDS outperformed DFS as well as a mathematical programming approach.
+In [15], parallelization was used to improve performance (the visiting order of the nodes is the same as the centralized version, so it implements the same strategy).